-In addition to the good heat rates, combined cycle units have flexibility to utilize different fuels (natural gas, heavy fuel oil, low Btu gas, coal-derived gas) [29].
-(In fact, there are some advanced technologies under development right now, including the integrated gasification combined cycle (IGCC) plant, which makes it possible to run combined cycle on solid fuel (e.g., coal or biomass) [30].
-The first two operational IGCC plants in the US were the Polk Station Plant in Tampa and the Wabash River Plant in Indiana [31].
-The Ratcliffe-Kemper plant, currently under construction by Mississippi Power (a subsidiary of Southern Company), is a 582 MW IGCC plant, to be completed in 2014 [32, 33].)
-The flexibility of combined cycle plants, together with the fast ramp rates of the combustion turbines and relatively low heat rates, has made the combined cycle unit the unit of choice for a large percentage of recent new power plant installations.
-The potential for increased gas supply and lowered gas prices has further stimulated this tendency.
+In addition to the good heat rates, combined cycle units have flexibility to utilize different fuels (natural gas, heavy fuel oil, low Btu gas, coal-derived gas) [26].
+In fact, there are some revolutionary technologies under development right now, including the integrated gasification combined cycle (IGCC) plant, which makes it possible to run combined cycle on solid fuel (e.g., coal or biomass) [].

-Fig. 32 shows the simplest kind of combined cycle arrangement, where there is one combustion turbine and one HRSG driving a steam turbine.
+This flexibility, together with the fast ramp rates of the combustion turbines and relatively low heat rates, has made the combined cycle unit the unit of choice for a large percentage of recent new power plant installations.
+Fig. 9 shows the simplest kind of combined cycle arrangement, where there is one combustion turbine and one HRSG and corresponding steam turbine.